 Homemade Mint Extract is an easy and fun gift to give to people around the holidays, birthdays, wedding gifts, and more.
-Like Homemade Vanilla Extract, fresh Homemade Mint Extract needs to be started ahead of time.
-But, where as Vanilla needs to steep at least 4 months, Mint only needs 1 month!
+If you plant to make mint extract for a gift or event, then remember that it needs to be started ahead of time.
+But, where as vanilla extract needs to steep at least 4 months, mint only needs 1 month.
 That’s over before you know it!

 Extracts are always easy to make if you grow the plant yourself.
 And mint is a prolific grower.
 It will take over your yard if you let it.